 The smallest possible inductor should be used to minimize the number of output capacitors.
-Choosing a 490 nH inductor is a good choice for a starting point, and it provides a calculated ripple current of 9.0 A. The inductor should not saturate at the peak current of 24.5 A, and it should be able to handle the sum of the power dissipation caused by the
+Choosing a 490 nH inductor is a good choice for a starting point, and it provides a calculated ripple current of 9.0 A. The inductor should not saturate at the peak current of 24.5 A, and it should be able to handle the sum of the power dissipation caused by the winding's average current (20 A) plus the ac core loss.
+In this example, 330 nH is used.

 Another important factor in the inductor design is the DCR, which is used for measuring the phase currents.
 Too large of a DCR causes excessive power losses, whereas too small of a value leads to increased measurement error.
-For this example, an inductor with a DCR of $0.8 \ m\Omega$ is used.
+For this example, an inductor with a DCR of $0.8 \text{ m}\Omega$ is used.